Enhanced vegetation management work to reduce wildfire risks

 - We will continue to meet important state vegetation and fire safety standards through routine vegetation management work, which require clearances of 4 feet around power lines in high fire-threat areas, with recommended minimum clearances of 12 feet or more at time of prune to ensure compliance year-round.

 - We will continue to remove hazardous vegetation such as dead or dying trees that pose a potential risk to the lines and prune vegetation around lower voltage secondary lines to prevent damage, when needed.

 - We will also evaluate the condition of trees that may need to be addressed if they are tall enough to strike the lines.

 Will PG&E Remove the Wood Debris Generated As Part Of This Work?

-- Customers who are eligible for wood removal from this work will receive a Request for Wood Management form at the time of inspection.
+- Customers who would like us to remove the wood debris from this work will receive a Request for Wood Management form at the time of inspection.

 - Completed forms will need to be returned to the safety inspector or emailed to firstname.lastname@example.org prior to the tree work beginning.

 - Once we receive a signed request form and the tree work is complete, wood debris removal can begin within a few weeks, depending on weather, access or other schedule constraints.